What is anorexia nervosa?

 • development of osteoporosis and bone difficulties

 Many people with eating disorders feel that they’re not ‘sick enough’ or ‘thin enough’ to need help.
+There’s no ‘anorexia test’ you can do to figure out if this is what you’re experiencing — the best thing to do is speak with a professional.
 Even if you’re not sure whether or not you have a diagnosable eating disorder such as anorexia nervosa, it’s important that you talk to someone.
-The effects of severely restricting your food intake or of making yourself vomit can put you at risk of serious medical complications regardless of how much you weigh.
+The effects of severely restricting your food intake can put you at risk of medical complications regardless of how much you weigh.

 What can I do now?